stanley-fork/WFGY/TensionUniverse/BlackHole/Q086_fundamental_function_of_sleep.md

 * cannot search for food,
 * cannot actively avoid danger,
-* and still use energy to keep the brain and body running.
+* still use energy to keep the brain and body running.

 So the puzzle is simple to state:

 > If sleep is so costly and risky, why did evolution keep it?
 > What does sleep do that is so important that it is worth those costs?

 In this document, we do not try to answer that question with one magic sentence.
-Instead, we do three more modest things:
+Instead, we do three more modest things.

 1. We describe the kinds of things that clearly change with sleep: